dr-jts/recipes/soup.md

 * 2 t basil
 * 2 t oregano
 * salt & pepper
-* OPTIONAL: some sort of pasta

 1. Saute onions and garlic in butter until golden
-2. Add rest of ingredients (except pasta if used) and bring to boil
+2. Add rest of ingredients and bring to boil
-3. Cover and simmer until lentils are tender (1 h)
+3. Cover and simmer until lentils are tender (45-60 min)
-4. If pasta is used add at this point and simmer until cooked
+4. OPTION: serve over cooked rice, or mix in cooked pasta

 VARIATIONS
 * add red pepper flakes